swcarpentry/training-course/_submissions/round-11/4/2014-10-26-demotivation-remediation-for-all.md

 tags:
   - Motivation
 ---
 I found it quite challenging to think of an appropriate story for this post.
-I&#8217;ve been incredibly lucky to have wonderful, supportive teachers at almost every turn.
-I&#8217;m sure I&#8217;ve had demotivating educational experiences, but there aren&#8217;t any that have really stuck with me.
+I've been incredibly lucky to have wonderful, supportive teachers at almost every turn.
+I'm sure I've had demotivating educational experiences, but there aren't any that have really stuck with me.

 One situation that I do recall was in math class the first year of middle school.
 The teacher was disgusted by the average level of competence, and so I remember spending weeks and weeks going over times tables instead of the algebra that we were supposed to be covering.